Medical expert of the article

 How to examine?

-Currently, no effective specific treatment has been developed for elastic pseudoxantomy.
-In stage I of the ophthalmologic lesion, observation is prescribed, it is recommended to avoid the slightest injury to the eyes and wear protective goggles during work and sports.
-Significant difficulties are the treatment of stage II.
-There are works on the use of coagulation of angioid bands, tending to the macular zone.
-Intravitreal injections of monoclonal antibodies that block angiogenesis (for example, bevacizumab) are promising for the treatment of retinal angioid bands.
-However, reliable data on the effectiveness of this method of treatment is not received.
-In stage III treatment is ineffective.
+Currently, there is no effective specific treatment for pseudoxanthoma elasticum.
+In stage I of the ophthalmologic lesion, observation is prescribed, it is recommended to avoid the slightest eye injury and wear protective glasses during work and sports.
+Treatment of stage II presents significant difficulties.
+There are studies on the use of laser coagulation of angioid streaks tending to the macular zone.
+Intravitreal injections of monoclonal antibodies that block angiogenesis (for example, bevacizumab) are promising for the treatment of angioid streaks of the retina.
+However, reliable data on the effectiveness of this treatment method have not been obtained.
+In stage III, treatment is ineffective.
 The goal of therapy is to prevent complications.